Posted by Robert Half on 17 April 2017

 Tip 5: Show your worth

-Show your value, and you’ll be in a better position for salary negotiation than advertised.
-Knowing how to ask for a raise will give you added the confidence to achieve what you want.
-With these handy tips, you’ll be able to breeze through your interview and hopefully, walk out of the room with a job offer that comes with the pay package you deserve.
+Show your value, and you’ll be in a better position to negotiate for a higher salary than advertised.
+With these handy tips, you’ll be able to breeze through your interview and hopefully, walk out of the room with a job offer that comes with the expected salary you deserve.